 How often do 2020 Chevrolet Bolt EV brake pads need to be replaced?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Bolt EV right now.
 Are you still driving with the same pads as when you bought the car?
 Brake pads made of certain materials tend to outlast others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Bolt EVs that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Bolt EV, we’ll use brake components that meet or exceed Chevrolet’s specs.

 You might have a strong and reliable engine in your Chevrolet Bolt EV.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that’s strong enough to take you into high mileage territory.
 But if you can't stop it, then it's scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For instance, rotors may start to warp when you drive on worn brake pads, and the metal-to-metal grinding may compromise other healthy parts.
 We can help you steer clear of further brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 2020 Chevrolet Bolt EV.
 We offer many affordable brake repairs like pad/shoe replacement, brake rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder installation.
 Make an appointment for Chevrolet Bolt EV brake repairs or services today.

 You rely on your Chevrolet Bolt EV to get you where you need to be.
 When something breaks, we're ready.
 Choose one of the services below and make an appointment for 2020 Chevrolet Bolt EV repairs.